Kagwep/Hackathon-Monitoring-System-Service/README.md

 # Monitoring System Micro-service

-    This project wwas made by python version 3
+    This project was made by python version 3

 # The micro-service accepts 5 parameters